-- Translate data into different types of charts in a few clicks.
-Choose among lines, areas, bars, pies, tables, calendars or numbers to find the best format to simplify complex data and monitor it at a glance.
+Translate your numbers into charts in few clicks: choose among lines, areas, bars, pies, tables, calendars (and many other formats) to simplify complex calculations and monitor it at a glance!

-- Understand your workflow performance, wipe out bottlenecks and get actionable insights to optimize your operation.
-Make Dashboards your greatest ally to break down data into stories that impress business leaders and show clear value.
+Understand your workflow's performance, wipe out bottlenecks and get actionable insights to optimize your work.
+Dashboards it's your greatest ally to break down data into stories that impress business leaders and show clear value.

 Dashboards can be built to check metrics in different areas, such as: